deepakkumar55/ULTIMATE-JAVASCRIPT-PROJECT/Basic Projects/1-to_do_list/README.md

 ---

-Thank you for your interest in the To-Do List project.
-Together, we can build a more robust and feature-rich application.
-Happy coding!
+Thank you for your interest in the LifeCanvas project.
+Transform the way you organize your life with this innovative task dashboard!